f0rg/shodan_search/README.md

+# NOTE: Hi Shinobi and other shitters. <3

 # shodan_search
 A script that allows the user to scrape Shodan API using certain parameters that are provided via sys.argv[] in Python.